Grafton Regis

+The peerage title Duke of Grafton is named for this village.

 History

-The village's name means 'Grove farm/settlement'.
-The village was a crown possession hence the 'Regis' addition.
+The village's name means "Grove farm/settlement".
+The village was a crown possession, hence the "Regis" addition.

-The prehistoric site dates back to circa 2500 BC according to Iron Age pottery which was found to the west of the main Northampton Road and to the south of Grafton Lodge which was a Roman site which produced pottery.
+The prehistoric site dates back to circa 2500 BC according to Iron Age pottery which was found to the west of the main Northampton Road and to the south of Grafton Lodge, which was a Roman site which produced pottery.

 A substantial capital messuage stood west of the Church in the Middle Ages.
 From 1100 to 1348, the manor was in the hands of a Norman monastery whose bailiff or lessee probably occupied the house.